• Skip to primary navigation

 Friday, October 24, 11:00 AM – 4:30 PM

 For centuries, local Lenape People shaped Catskill Mountain ecosystems in the vicinity of the East Branch, Rondout, Esopus, and Schoharie valleys.
-On this walk, we will explore how they stewarded the landscape and identify flora and fauna of cultural importance for their communities, past and present.
-We will also dive into how the Catskill Mountains allowed the Esopus Lenape and their neighbors to maintain their indigenous sovereignty in colonial days before they were finally driven to Ontario.
+This walk explored how they stewarded the landscape and identify flora and fauna of cultural importance for their communities, past and present.
+We also dived into how the Catskill Mountains allowed the Esopus Lenape and their neighbors to maintain their indigenous sovereignty in colonial days before they were finally driven to Ontario.

-Our field trip leader will be Justin Wexler of Wild Hudson Valley.
+The field trip leader was Justin Wexler of Wild Hudson Valley.
 Justin is an independent scholar who has studied Hudson Valley Native culture, languages, and history for over 20 years.
 He regularly works with members of their displaced federally recognized communities, hosting tribe members on visits to their ancestral homeland and helping to connect the past with the present.

 Field Trip 2 – RECONSTRUCTING environmental HISTORIES